Los Angeles Juvenile Offender Defense Lawyers

 Perhaps the most serious issue facing juveniles charged with a violent offense is the potential to be tried as an adult.
 California’s juvenile justice system is designed more to help young people be rehabilitated.
 The adult criminal justice system has less focus on rehabilitation and more emphasis on retribution.

-The prosecutor can file a petition for a "fitness" hearing in the juvenile system, which determines if a juvenile is fit for rehabilitation – if found unfit, he or she can be tried as an adult.
-If a juvenile has been accused of certain offenses – such as murder, rape, and kidnapping – he or she can be charged as an adult without a fitness hearing.
+The prosecutor can file a petition for a fitness hearing in the juvenile system, which determines if a juvenile is fit for rehabilitation – if found unfit, he or she can be tried as an adult.

 Any child charged as an adult faces adult sentencing.
 A defendant can be convicted of a crime as a teenager, charged as an adult, and serve a life sentence in prison.
 The only exception is the death penalty, which cannot be used against a juvenile in any situation.

 With the consent of the minor and the minor’s guardians, a probation officer may take steps to declare the minor a ward of the court under section 601 of the California penal code.
 This process is known as informal probation.
 Under informal probation, your child can be declared a ward of the court.